data-dynamics/MI4Hybrid/README.md

    * UnARXmodel.m is a class for ARX models with parameter uncertainty in addition.
    * UnARXmodel.m is a subclass of ARXmodel.m

-3. polymodel.m is a class for (non-switched) polynomial models with noise specifications.
+3. PolyModel.m is a class for (non-switched) polynomial models with noise specifications.
-   * Unpolymodel.m is a class for (non-switched) polynomial models parameter uncertainty in addition.
+   * UnPolyModel.m is a class for (non-switched) polynomial models parameter uncertainty in addition.
-   * Unpolymodel.m is a subclass of polymodel.m
+   * UnPolyModel.m is a subclass of PolyModel.m

 4. bounded_noise.m is a function generating l_p norm bounded noise (a matrix) whose number of rows is the noise dimension and number of columns is the time horizon.